agi-brain/xuance/docs/source/documents/api/representations/cnn.rst

   :param input_shape: The shape of the input data.
   :type input_shape: Sequence[int]
-  :param kernels: xxxxxx.
+  :param kernels: Size of the convolving kernel.
-  :type kernels: xxxxxx
+  :type kernels: Sequence of int
-  :param strides: xxxxxx.
+  :param strides: Stride of the convolution.
-  :type strides: xxxxxx
+  :type strides: a single number or a tuple of two ints
-  :param filters: xxxxxx.
+  :param filters: Number of channels produced by the convolution.
-  :type filters: xxxxxx
+  :type filters: Sequence of int
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.representations.cnn.Basic_CNN._create_network()

-  xxxxxx.
+  Create the convolutional neural netowrks.

-  :return: xxxxxx.
+  :return: The neural network module.
-  :rtype: xxxxxx
+  :rtype: nn.Cell

 .. py:function::
   xuance.mindspore.representations.cnn.Basic_CNN.construct(observations)

-  xxxxxx.
+  Calculate feature representation of the input observations.

   :param observations: The original observation variables.
-  :type observations: Tensor
+  :type observations: ms.Tensor
-  :return: xxxxxx.
+  :return: The features output by the representation model.
-  :rtype: xxxxxx
+  :rtype: dict

 .. py:class::
   xuance.mindspore.representations.cnn.AC_CNN_Atari(input_shape, kernels, strides, filters, normalize, initialize, activation, fc_hidden_sizes)

   :param input_shape: The shape of the input data.
   :type input_shape: Sequence[int]
-  :param kernels: xxxxxx.
+  :param kernels: Size of the convolving kernel.
-  :type kernels: xxxxxx
+  :type kernels: Sequence of int
-  :param strides: xxxxxx.
+  :param strides: Stride of the convolution.
-  :type strides: xxxxxx
+  :type strides: a single number or a tuple of two ints
-  :param filters: xxxxxx.
+  :param filters: Number of channels produced by the convolution.
-  :type filters: xxxxxx
+  :type filters: Sequence of int
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell
-  :param fc_hidden_sizes: xxxxxx.
+  :param fc_hidden_sizes: The sizes of the final fully connected hidden layers.
-  :type fc_hidden_sizes: xxxxxx
+  :type fc_hidden_sizes: list

 .. py:function::
   xuance.mindspore.representations.cnn.AC_CNN_Atari._init_layer(layer, gain, bias)

-  xxxxxx.
+  Initialize the weights and biases of the model.

-  :param layer: xxxxxx.
+  :param layer: A singe layer of the networks.
-  :type layer: xxxxxx
+  :type layer: nn.Cell
-  :param gain: optional scaling factor.
+  :param gain: The gain of the weights with orthogonal initilizer, defualt is sqrt of 2.
   :type gain: float
-  :param bias: xxxxxx.
+  :param bias: The initial bias of the layer, defualt is sqrt of 0.
-  :type bias: xxxxxx
+  :type bias: float.
-  :return: xxxxxx.
+  :return: The initilized layer.
-  :rtype: xxxxxx
+  :rtype: nn.Cell

 .. py:function::
   xuance.mindspore.representations.cnn.AC_CNN_Atari._create_network()

-  xxxxxx.
+  Create the convolutional neural netowrks for actor-critic based algorithms and Atari tasks.

-  :return: xxxxxx.
+  :return: The neural network module.
-  :rtype: xxxxxx
+  :rtype: nn.Cell

 .. py:function::
   xuance.mindspore.representations.cnn.AC_CNN_Atari.construct(observations)

-  xxxxxx.
+  Calculate feature representation of the input observations.

   :param observations: The original observation variables.
-  :type observations: Tensor
+  :type observations: ms.Tensor
-  :return: xxxxxx.
+  :return: The features output by the representation model.
-  :rtype: xxxxxx
+  :rtype: dict

 .. raw:: html